Maxwell-Lutz Community Impact Award

 Submit your proposal (as defined below) between February 1 and April 1

 Please have the following information available before you attempt to post your application:

 1. Project information:

-- show collaboration between the colleges of Social and Behavioral Sciences and Engineering, Forestry and Natural Sciences
+- Show collaboration between the colleges of Social and Behavioral Sciences and the Environment, Forestry and Natural Sciences

 2. General team information: